taupecat/flipboard-magazine-widget/readme.txt

 == Description ==

-Flipboard recently announced "Magazine Widgets" where you enter the URL of a magazine and it displays a "widget" on your website.
-This plugin allows turns this into a true WordPress widget.
+This plugin turns Flipboard widgets into true WordPress widgets.
 All you have to do is enter the magazine's URL, and this plugin handles the rest!
 No need to worry about copying and pasting the Flipboard-generated code, and the required JavaScript is handled in the appropriate WordPress way.

-To get the URL of your magazine, you need to click the "Share" button on the cover of your magazine and email that to yourself.
-The URL that it generates is a short URL (http://flip.it/…).
-Paste that into your browser, and the full-length URL that it converts to (https://flipboard.com/…) is the one that you enter in the widgets admin.

-The magazine will not appear correctly if the visiting user is blocking JavaScript.

 == Installation ==